 Karate is far more than just a style of fighting.
 It is a way to understand oneself and the world.
 The word Karate can be understood in English as “empty hand.”
 Empty hand has two meanings within the discipline.
 1) Referring to a practitioner’s ability to fight empty handed or without weapons.
 2) Empty hand is interpreted as containing Japanese Zen principles.
 In this regard, the empty hand refers to a person holding onto nothing except the perfection of one’s self and art of the style.
 By being like a quiet valley where every sound can be heard a person can remove the selfishness and wickedness within themselves and become an exemplary and spiritually fulfilled individual.

 In this sense karate is not a martial arts so much as it is a training path to spiritual knowledge.
 In fact, a founder of one of the first schools of karate, Gichin Funakoshi, thought that practitioners would have to use their training at most once in their lives.
 Except for an instance where you must defend yourself to avoid personal harm, all other situations should be resolved nonviolently.

 At Higginbotham's Ryukyu Dojo, we endeavor to not only impart the techniques of Karate but also its philosophy.
 True strength is not the ability to cause harm, but the ability to remain calm and resolute in the face of adversity.

-If you live in the greater Indianapolis area and are interested in taking a class with us then please feel free to contact us through phone or email.
+If you live in the greater Fishers area and are interested in taking a class with us then please feel free to contact us through phone or email.
 We look forward to training with you.